-We will have 13 lectures in total, and no lecture the week of Thanksgiving.
+We will have 13 lectures in total.
+Following MIT schedule this year, there will be no lectures during the Thanksgiving week.

 The main textbook is Introduction to Modern Economic Growth, Princeton University Press, 2009.

 There will be four problem sets, and only one or two questions within each problem set will be due for grading.
 The problem sets will have a 30% weight in the final grade, with the remaining 70% coming from the final exam.